emresaglam/mutato/README.md

 You will need:
 * TIDAL access token and session id.
 (Need to describe how you can get those.)
 * Spotify Client_ID and Client_Secret.
 Check out developer site for spotify on how to get those.
 I will not descibe it here.
+* Create a .env file in the same folder as the script and put them in that file.
+Check out the .env.example file